-In general one can say that the male thumb is a bit shorter compared to the female thumb.
-You can determine the length of your thumb by putting your hand on a flat surface, and by pushing your thumb towards your palm.
-With the proximal phalange of the index finger as a point of reference you can now observe the length of your thumb.
-Usually the tip of the thumb ends near the middle of the proximal phalange of your index finger - see: the line in the figure.
-In case the tip of the thumb ends near this line you can conclude that the length of your thumb is: 'normal'.
+Using the proximal phalange of the index finger as a point of reference, the tip of the (human) thumb typically ends near the middle of this phalange - see: dotted line in figure.
+In case the tip of the thumb ends near this imaginary line one can conclude that the length of the thumb is: 'normal'.

-When you measure the thumbs of a few males and females among your acquaintances you will very likely notice that in the hands of the males the thumb is usually not long in both hands.
+When one measures the thumbs of a few males and females one will likely notice that in the hands of the males the thumb is usually not long in both hands.

 The results are depicted below.
-The figures indicate that in the hands of over 60% of the studied males the thumb is (a bit) short in at least one hand (compared to less than 40% in the studied females).
-Whereas a (bit too) long thumb is observed in about 20% of the studied females (compared to less than 10% in the studied males).
+The figures indicate that in the hands of over 60% of the studied males the thumb is (a bit) short in at least one hand - compared to less than 40% in the studied females.
+Also, a (bit too) long thumb is observed in about 20% of the studied females - compared to less than 10% in the studied males.

 The figure below presents data from the dissertation study follow-up.
 These data indicate that the 'human digital formula' is more observed in both the right- and left hands of the studied females compared to the studied males.